adhiiisetiawan/large-scale-pest-recognition/README.md

 <br>
 <br>

-This repository contains the official implementation of a large-scale pest classification system based on our research paper titled "[Large scale pest classification using efficient Convolutional Neural Network with augmentation and regularizers](https://www.sciencedirect.com/science/article/abs/pii/S0168169922005191)".
+This repository contains the official implementation of a large-scale pest recognition system based on our research paper titled "[Large scale pest classification using efficient Convolutional Neural Network with augmentation and regularizers](https://www.sciencedirect.com/science/article/abs/pii/S0168169922005191)".
 The system utilizes efficient convolutional neural networks (CNNs) along with data augmentation and regularizers to classify images of pests into different categories.

 ## Description